huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_custom_template.md

 * `params` - Indicates the list of the template params.
   The [params](#CustomTemplate_Param) structure is documented below.

+* `created_at` - Indicates the time when the custom template is created.

 <a name="CustomTemplate_Param"></a>
 The `params` block supports: